atomgalaxy/wg21-throw-from-noexcept/paper.md

 The `std::terminate()` semantic is unlikely to be relied upon as a matter of deliberate control flow.
-It is quite clearly a stand-in for a postcondition violation; people do rely on exit handlers for recovery `std::terminate` happens to get called because of a bug - but the author finds it highly doubtful that someone would rely on an exception calling `std::terminate()` instead of calling `std::terminate()` explicitly.
+It is quite clearly a stand-in for a postcondition violation; people do rely on exit handlers for recovery `std::terminate` happens to get called because of a bug - but it seems doubtful that someone would rely on an exception calling `std::terminate()` instead of calling `std::terminate()` explicitly.

 If we instead redefine throwing from a `noexcept` function as a contract violation, a violation handler could instead just let the exception propagate